 Any gift, large or small, will make a difference.
-It’s a gift that won’t be forgotten – because if you do choose to remember the RNLI in your Will, your name will be added to the side of a lifeboat along with the names of others who have decided to support us in this special way.
+It’s a gift that won’t be forgotten – because if you do choose to remember the RNLI in your Will, your name will be added to the side of a lifeboat, after we are notified that we have received your gift, along with the names of others who have decided to support us in this special way.
 So, you will always be part of our lifesaving family.

 Who gives gifts in Wills?

 Just as RNLI lifeboat crews are made up of ordinary people doing extraordinary things, so too are the people who put gifts in their Wills to charity.

 RNLI supporter Lindsay, from Dorset, explains why she decided to leave a gift in her Will to the RNLI.
 ‘I was born and bred on the coast, so the RNLI has always been in the background’ she says.